 Setting your very own MAP (Minimum Advertised Price) is a great way of helping increase your company’s profits, but who enforces this?

-If you’ve only recently found out about MAP pricing, perhaps just implemented it for your business, enforcement is the logical next step.
+If you’ve only recently found out about MAP pricing, and perhaps just implemented it for your business, enforcement is the next logical step.

-In this article, we look at how to enforce MAP pricing from the get-go, so your business doesn’t suffer.
+In this article, we look at whether MAP pricing can be enforced, and the steps you can take so your business doesn’t suffer.

 How does MAP pricing get violated?